 On 25 February 2020 Murrumbidgee Council resolved to provide written notice to the Minister of the initial categorisation of the Crown Land pursuant to section 3.23(4) Murrumbidgee Council.
 The copy of the initial categorisation of Crown and other land managed by Murrumbidgee Council was sent to the Department of Planning, Industry & Environment (Crown Lands) on 4 March 2020.
 Their response is set out in Appendix B.

-This DPPPoM, is based on the initial categorisation of the reserves which was approved by Minister on [insert date].
-The Crown Land Management Amendment (Plan of Management) Regulation 2021 no longer requires a public hearing for Crown reserves.
+Following the Crown Land Management Amendment (Plan of Management) Regulation 2021, a public hearing is no longer required for change to category for Council managed Crown reserves.

 3.3 Other relevant legislation and statutory controls